Hakenberg Victory Column

 The Hakenberg Victory Column is a 36-metre tall monument with an observation deck at Hakenberg near Fehrbellin in Brandenburg, Germany.

-It was designed by Christian Daniel Rauch and built between 1875 and 1879.
+It was designed by Paul Emmanuel Spieker and built between 1875 and 1879.
 It commemorates the victory of Frederick William, Elector of Brandenburg, over the troops of occupying Sweden in the Battle of Fehrbellin (1675).
+It is made out of bricks and sandstone.